Lattice congruences, fans and Hopf algebras: Introduction

 \section{Introduction}

 The results of this paper are motivated by the relationship between the permutohedron, the associahedron and the cube, and the corresponding relationship between the Malvenuto-Reutenauer Hopf algebra~\cite{MR} of permutations, the Hopf algebra of planar binary trees~\cite{LR} and the Hopf algebra of non-commutative symmetric functions~\cite{Gel et al}.
-The permutohedron is an $n$-dimensional polytope with vertices indexed by the permutations $S_{n+1}$.
-The associahedron is an $n$-dimensional polytope whose vertices correspond to triangulations of a convex $(n+3)$-gon, counted by the Catalan numbers.
-The Malvenuto-Reutenauer algebra is a graded infinite-dimensional Hopf algebra whose $n$th graded piece has a basis indexed by $S_n$.
-The algebra of planar binary trees is a Hopf algebra whose $n$th graded piece has a basis indexed by planar binary trees with $n+1$ leaves, which are also counted by the Catalan numbers.
-The $n$th graded piece of the Hopf algebra of non-commutative symmetric functions has a basis indexed by subsets of $[n-1]$.

 There is a well-known~\cite{Nonpure II,LRorder,EC1,Tonks} map $\eta$ from permutations to Catalan-objects, which has interesting properties with respect to these polytopes and algebras.
 More precisely, several maps have been studied, related by natural bijections on permutations such as the inverse map, but for the purposes of this introduction, we call all of these maps ``the map $\eta$.''
 In~\cite{Iterated}, Billera and Sturmfels give a realization of the associahedron and the permutohedron such that the normal fan of the permutohedron refines that of the associahedron, and $\eta$ is the inclusion map from maximal normal cones of the permutohedron to maximal normal cones of the associahedron.
 The descent map, mapping a permutation to its descent set, can be realized as the inclusion map from the maximal normal cones of the permutohedron to the maximal normal cones of a combinatorial cube.
 This map factors through $\eta$, giving a triangle of maps relating the permutohedron to the cube, via the associahedron.
 On the algebraic side, the dual maps to this triangle of maps give an embedding of the Hopf algebra of non-commutative symmetric functions as a sub Hopf algebra of the Hopf algebra of planar binary trees, and an embedding of the Hopf algebra of planar binary trees as a sub Hopf algebra of the Malvenuto-Reutenauer Hopf algebra~\cite{LR}.